Written & Medically Reviewed by Kari Natwick, RDN, LD, IFNCP

 We like to call kelp your ocean multivitamin because it is so nutrient dense -- it contains a huge array of macronutrients, micronutrients, fiber, and bioactive components that promote health in ways that only this unique food can.

-Last, kelp is just plain delicious, and here at Barnacle Foods, we continue to expand the culinary boundaries of seaweed in new and flavorful ways.
+Last, but maybe most importantly, kelp is just plain delicious, and here at Barnacle Foods, we continue to expand the culinary boundaries of seaweed in new and flavorful ways.

 Iodine & Thyroid Health